FlorentinJ/nb2wlnb_converter/README.md

  - Place the two programs in a folder on PATH.
  - Run ``nb2wlnb /path/to/notebook.nb``

-In some cases, the formatting of the orinigal notebook cannot be properly translated.
+In some cases, the formatting of the original notebook cannot be properly translated.
 In that case, you can try the following:

  - Open the notebook using Mathematica.
 This requires a valid license.
  - Save the notebook as a ``.m`` file.